5G-MAG/rt-wui/README.md

 ````

 ### 3.2 Restart and enable autostart for nginx
 After creating the symbolic links, nginx has to be restarted.
-To always have the Webinterface available at startup, you can enable autostart via systmctl:
+To always have the Webinterface available at startup, you can enable autostart via systemctl:
 ````
 sudo systemctl restart nginx.service sudo systemctl enable nginx.service